Blt Azumaya algebras and moduli of maximal orders: Normal orders and parabolic Azumaya algebras

 \begin{prop} Pushforward by $\pi$ defines an equivalence of groupoids between blt Azumaya algebras on $\ms X$ and terminal orders on $X$ with Brauer class $\alpha$. \end{prop} \begin{proof} The proof is mainly a routine globalization of Proposition \ref{P:main-hered-az}.

 First, we have that the pushforward of any such $\ms A$ is normal, as we can check this locally at any codimension $1$ point, where this is an immediate consequence of Proposition \ref{P:main-hered-az}.
 Thus, the pushforward of a blt Azumaya algebra is normal, as desired.
-To show that $\pi_\ast$ is essentially surjective, note that since any maximal order $A$ is reflexive we have that

-and similarly for blt Azumaya algebras on $\ms X$, where $X^{(1)}$ is the set of codimension $1$ points of $X$ and $A_x:=A\tensor\ms O_{X,x}$ is the localization.
+To show that $\pi_\ast$ is essentially surjective, note that since any maximal order $A$ is reflexive we have that and similarly for blt Azumaya algebras on $\ms X$, where $X^{(1)}$ is the set of codimension $1$ points of $X$ and $A_x:=A\tensor\ms O_{X,x}$ is the localization.
 Moreover, $\pi_\ast$ commutes with the formation of intersections.
 It thus suffices to prove the analogous result for localizations at codimension $1$ points (keeping track of the embedding in the generic algebras), which is precisely Proposition \ref{P:main-hered-az}.

 To show that $\pi_\ast$ is fully faithful, it suffices to prove the analogous statement upon replacing $X$ by its localization at $\eta_i$.
-Indeed, since the maximal orders $A$ and the Azumaya algebras $\ms A$ are reflexive, we have that for any blt Azumaya algebras $\ms A$ and $\ms B$ with pushforwards $A$ and $B$ the isomorphisms are given by
+Indeed, since the maximal orders $A$ and the Azumaya algebras $\ms A$ are reflexive, we have that for any blt Azumaya algebras $\ms A$ and $\ms B$ with pushforwards $A$ and $B$ the isomorphisms are given by and where $X^{(1)}$ is the set of codimension $1$ points of $X$ and the intersection takes place inside the set $\Isom(\ms A_\eta,\ms B_\eta)$ of isomorphisms of the generic algebras.
+Since Propostion \ref{P:main-hered-az} shows that $\Isom(\ms A_x,\ms B_x)=\Isom(A_x,B_x)$, the result follows. \end{proof}